Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] Memento defers the exact steps of an algorithm to a subclass.
 Observer defines a new operation to a class without change.
 - [ ] Memento alters an object's behavior when its state changes.
 Observer encapsulates an algorithm inside a class.
 - [x] Memento captures and restores an object's internal state.
 Observer notifies multiple classes of changes.

+#### Q65.
+What does the value (0.5,0.5,0.5) indicate in the class diagram specification position: Coordinate = (0.5,0.5,0.5)?

+- [ ] a default value of the Coordinate attribute
+- [ ] the size of the position array
+- [ ] an increment of the position attribute vlue
+- [x] a default value of the position attribute